Penalties for Entities Misusing Aadhaar Identity Information

 Collecting Your Aadhaar Without Proper Reason

-Sharing Your Aadhaar Details Without Your Permission
+Unauthorized Sharing of Your Aadhaar Details

 The Organisation That Handled Your Details

-Individuals Within the Organisation Who Caused the Problem
+Individuals Within the Organisation Responsible for Breaches

 The Serious Consequences for Misusing Aadhaar